-Most local teachers unions in Colorado are affiliated with the Colorado Education Association and National Education Association.
+Most local teachers unions in Colorado are affiliated with

+the Colorado Education Association and National Education Association.
 Members must belong to all three union levels, and on average remit about \$800 a year in dues.
-Colorado teachers have legislated right-to-work protections, which prevent them from losing their jobs for refusing to join or subsidize a union.
+Colorado teachers have legislated rightto-work protections, which prevent them from losing their jobs for refusing to join or subsidize a union.
 Still, that right is generally proscribed in three different ways through local policies:

-- In nearly all bargaining districts, only representatives of the union are allowed to communicate with new and veteran teachers through induction and orientation sessions, district mailboxes and email systems, and other forms of official communication.
-Teachers may not be aware that other options exist. - 2.
-Teachers can join the union at any time.
-But in about 30 districts, teachers who belong to the union can only terminate their membership during a limited window of time, in many cases by visiting the union office in person to submit forms. - 3.
-A handful of districts have conceded to requirements that non-union teachers or other employees must file an opt-out letter every year by a deadline in order to avoid paying a full year's equivalent of union dues without any membership benefits.
+1. In nearly all bargaining districts, only representatives of the union are allowed to communicate with new and veteran teachers through induction and orientation sessions, district mailboxes and email systems, and other forms of official communication.
+Teachers may not be aware that other options exist.

+- 2. Teachers can join the union at any time.
+But in many districts, teachers who belong to the union can only terminate their membership during a limited window of time, in many cases by visiting the union office in person to submit forms. - 3.
+Thanks to the United States Supreme Court's 2018 decision in Janus v.
+AFSCME public sector employees can no longer be assessed what were known as "agency fees," "dues equivalenies," or "fair-share provision fees."
+In Colorado, the practice of collecting such fees was not widespread, though it was in force in a handful of districts.